pcorey/pcorey.github.io/_posts/2014-10-08-quest-for-scalable-svg-text.markdown

 layout: post
 title:  "The Quest for Scalable SVG Text"
 titleParts:  ["The Quest for", "Scalable", "SVG Text"]
-description: "Creating an SVG with scalable text presents more challenges than you would expect.
+excerpt: "Creating an SVG with scalable text presents more challenges than you would expect.
 Especially when you're trying to shoot for full browser compatibility."
 author: "Pete Corey"
 date:   2014-10-08
 tags: ["SVG"]